7 Best High-Protein Vegetables for Weight Loss

 You can prepare your asparagus in the oven, under the grill, or boil or steam it.
 However you do it, it’s delicious and healthy.

-- It has barely any calories, makes us feel fuller, and provides us with high amounts of plant compounds and flavonoids, such as kaempferol.
+It has barely any calories, makes you feel fuller, and provides you with high amounts of plant compounds and flavonoids, such as kaempferol.

 7. Brussels sprouts

-- You can cook them in the oven or grill them.
-They are an ideal accompaniment to any dish.
+For cooking, you have a variety of options: you can cook them in the oven or grill them.
+They are an ideal side to any dish.